-The first three Oceania Masters in each event will receive a medal.
-Masters athletes from other countries may compete and if placed will receive an appropriate medal.
-In this case the first 3 Oceania Masters will still receive medals.
+The first three Oceania masters' athletes in each event will receive a medal.
+Masters' athletes from other countries may compete and if placed will receive an appropriate medal.
+In this case the first three Oceania masters' athletes will still receive medals.

 Medals should be presented as close to the conclusion of an event as possible.
-In field events medal winning athletes should be escorted by an event official to the medal presentation area with a "medal list slip" indicating the medal winners, their respective placing and their achievement.
-Athletes must wear their correct Affiliate/Associate uniforms to medal presentations, unless weather conditions dictate otherwise.
+In field events medal winning athletes should be escorted by an event official to the medal presentation area with a 'medal list slip' indicating the medal winners, their respective placing, and their achievement.
+Athletes must wear their correct Member country's uniform to medal presentations, unless weather conditions dictate otherwise.